 Now what can you actually do in 24 hours?

 For starters, have a glass of wine first.
 Or a bottle of ice-cold beer.
 Don’t have too much though.
 You can go all out once you find a nice pub out there and make friends with the locals.

 When you arrive in your destination, go take a walk around town and get a feel for the town/city.
-Ask around and learn their history.
+Places like Byron Bay holiday apartments are just within walking distance from the beach and the town centre, which makes it easy for you to go out exploring.
+Ask around and learn the town’s history.
+One of the great ways to get to know about the town is by learning about its past.
 Visit the monuments and museums that they have.
-Learn what there is to learn and try not to disrespect the people there.

 Go eat in restaurants that have food that are native to them.
 You don’t have to go for the ones that would cost you an arm and a leg just to eat a single meal.
 There are cheaper stands that are probably selling more than the restaurants anyway.
 You can have a whole meal with cheaper food.